openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/err/README.md

   *   The routes passed through the retention-policy should be the post-policy adj-rib-in of the neighbor.
 Any other import policy applied to the routes must not be overridden by this policy, it should be additive.
-  *   Default action if no policy is specified should be to reject.
+  *   Default action if no ERR policy is specified should be to follow RFC8538 behavior.
   *   Please Note: In the case of an ERR policy, when the action of a given MATCH criteria is REJECT, the matching prefixes will be treated similar to RFC8538 expectations.
 Therefore such prefixes wouldnt experience extended